Alvars: The path to attainment (hita)

-The Supreme Goal (Puruṣārtha)
+The supreme goal (puruṣārtha)

 The ultimate goal of life is Moksha (liberation, or vidu).
 Moksha is described as the realization of the blissful Brahman (Brahmānandānubhava).
 The theological concept of the ultimate goal emphasizes continuous and uninterrupted divine service (Bhāgavat-kaiṅkarya) to the Lord in His eternal abode, Vaikuṇṭha (Paramapada).
 Nammalvar asserts that he would prefer service to the Lord over moksha itself.

-The Individual Self (Jīva) and Mysticism

-The Alvars provided insights into the nature of the individual self (jīvātman), describing it as an eternal spiritual entity of the nature of knowledge (jnāna) and bliss (ānanda).
-They posit that the individual soul is eternally subordinate (śeṣa-bhūta) to the Supreme Being.
-They frequently used the term adiyēn (subservient) to signify their dependence on God.
-A distinctive theological concept developed by the Āḻvārs is that the highest ideal is absolute subordination not just to God, but to the devotees of God.
-They wished to become the servant of the servants, who are servants to the servants of God's servants.